Skip to content

 Explore a Data Product

-The Exploration button allows users to explore the data model (Lens) associated with the selected Data Product.
-By clicking this button, users can interact with the data model's pre-defined dimensions, measures, and segments, enabling them to visualize, filter, and analyze the data directly within the Lens.
-This provides an intuitive interface for business users and data analysts to explore the underlying data model without writing queries, offering insights through an easy-to-use exploratory environment.
+The Explorer page in Data Product Hub allows users to explore the data model (Lens) associated with the selected Data Product.
+It provides an interface for business users and data analysts to interact with the data model's pre-defined dimensions, measures, and segments.
+It enables them to visualize, filter, and analyze the data without writing queries, offering insights through an easy-to-use exploratory environment.

 Clicking the Explore button opens the Explore Page, with the Studio tab displayed by default.
 Other available tabs include Model and GraphQL.